Choosing investment accounts

 There are specific types of accounts for certain goals, some of which offer tax benefits.
 If you're saving for college or retirement, start by looking at these account types.

 If you're self-employed or own a business, there are specific types of retirement accounts just for you.
-For everyone else, a 401(k) or 403(b) plan (through your employer) or IRA (on your own) is the way to go.
+For everyone else, a 401(k) or 403(b) plan (through your employer) or IRA (on your own) may be a good choice.

 A type of account created by the IRS that offers tax benefits when you use it to save for retirement.